 Over the last fifteen years or so, entrenched beliefs about the Indigenous Beothuk people of Newfoundland have begun to come under scrutiny.
 Demands for a reassessment can be foundin such diverse contexts as art, ethnomusicology, archaeology, literary studies, genetics, and history.
 In 2018 I published an edited collection with University of Toronto Press which gathers, interrogates and expands upon this innovative thinking.
 Tracing Ochre: Changing Perspectives on the Beothuk aims to definitively shift established scholarly and public perceptions about the supposedly extinct Beothuk.
 The book has been described by scholar Daniel Heath Justice (Cherokee Nation) as "a major contribution to Indigenous studies in this country."

 Tracing Ochre had its roots in an earlier comparative study of the aftermath of colonization in Tasmania and Newfoundland.

-In 2007 I received a SSHRC Standard Research Grant to look at how images in literature, film, art and popular culture have reflected and shaped perceptions of two women: the Beothuk Shanawdithit, who died in St. John’s, Newfoundland, in 1829, and Truganini, of the Neuonnne, who died in Hobart, Tasmania, in 1876.
+I received SSHRC funding to examine images in literature, film, art and popular culture have reflected and shaped perceptions of two women: the Beothuk Shanawdithit, who died in St. John’s, Newfoundland, in 1829, and Truganini, of the Neuonnne, who died in Hobart, Tasmania, in 1876.
 Both were hastily and incorrectly depicted by the settler cultures that had appropriated their homelands as the last of their respective races.
 This has had real, political implications for contemporary Indigenous people on the two islands.
 The persistence of Indigenous communities in both Newfoundland and Tasmania has frequently been obscured by the insistence on Shawnadithit’s and Truganini’s respective statuses as the “last.”